 SouthRiver Community Health Center expands to offer integrated primary care and behavioral health care to Roseburg and surrounding communities.

-Work underway in cooperation with Douglas County’s Local Public Safety Coordinating Council and local law enforcement to provide an alternative to jail or emergency department for public intoxicated individuals.
+Work begins in cooperation with Douglas County’s Local Public Safety Coordinating Council and local law enforcement to provide an alternative to jail or emergency department for public intoxicated individuals.

 50 Years of Caring